 This recipe comes from one of my all-time favourite cookbooks Plenty More by Ottolenghi and is filled to the brim with the most delicious vegetarian recipes.
 This – along with Plenty, are two must-have cookbooks for your collection.
 Whether you are a vegetarian or not.

-There is a little effort required to making this cauliflower cake, but its well worth every minute you spend.
+There is a little effort required to making this cauliflower cake, but it’s well worth every minute you spend.
 As is typical with many Ottolenghi recipes, the list of ingredients seems long but are so carefully orchestrated.
-I would never have thought to use rosemary they way he did here, but that small amount adds a certain earthy depth rather than over taking the flavour as rosemary often can.
-The basil gives this freshness, and the hint of turmeric a lovely vibrant colour.
+I would never have thought to use rosemary the way he did here, but that small amount adds a certain earthy depth rather than overtaking the flavour as rosemary often can.
+The basil gives this freshness and the hint of turmeric a lovely vibrant colour.
 I used half the Dalewood Huguenot and half Parmesan to make up the cheese quotient and it was delicious.
 I loved how the sprinkled nigella and sesame seeds created some crunch on the bottom of the cake.
 It was such a special recipe, I rushed it over to my family to share for dinner and they were in raptures over it.
-This one is a keeper and I cant wait to make it again.
-Its soft and fluffy but firm enough to hold well together so this is also the perfect picnic food.
+This one is a keeper and I can’t wait to make it again.
+It’s soft and fluffy but firm enough to hold well together so this is also the perfect picnic food.
 Utterly delicious.

 This is the perfect dish to make if you are looking for a fancy vegetarian main course but would sit very comfortably on a brunch table.